GoogleChromeLabs/puppy-content/content/en-US/api/USBIsochronousOutTransferResult/USBIsochronousOutTransferResult.md

 **`USBIsochronousOutTransferResult.packets`**

-Returns an array of `USBIsochronousOutTransferPacket`s containing the result of each request to send a packet to the device.
+Returns an array of `USBIsochronousOutTransferPacket` objects containing the result of each request to send a packet to the device.